- Prosecutor cancels Assange meeting

 Julian Assange, editor-in-chief of WikiLeaks, has detained without charge in one form or another since 7 December 2010.
 He is under the protection of the Ecuadorian embassy in London which has granted him asylum and recognised that he risks extradition to the United States for his publishing activities with WikiLeaks.

-The US periodically confirms that a criminal national security investigation into Julian Assange and WikiLeaks is ongoing — for example to the Washington Post on 28 January 2015.
+The US periodically confirms that a criminal national security investigation into Julian Assange and WikiLeaks is ongoing — for example to a US court on 4 March 2015, and to the Washington Post on 28 January 2015.

 In Sweden, Julian Assange is not charged with a crime.
 But in a highly unusual move, Sweden issued an Interpol Red Notice and a European Arrest Warrant, immediately after WikiLeaks began publishing a cache of 250,000 US Diplomatic Cables on 29 November 2010.
 Such warrants are usually issued for persons whose whereabouts are unknown.
 But Julian Assange’s whereabouts were known (he had given a press conference and hundreds of interviews in London).
 His lawyers were in communication with the prosecutor and had communicated that he was available to answer questions from the Swedish prosecutor through standard means.